kobowley/encore-ui/CONTRIBUTING.md

     * [Functional/Midway Tests updated](./guides/testing.md#midway-tests)
     * [CSS Best Practices (this document needs an update)](./guides/css-styleguide.md)
     * Component Documentation Updated (i.e. the `README.md` for the component)
-    * Encore Style Guide updated
+    * Encore Style Guide updated if applicable
 * **Step 4**: Comment from submitter with their verification of Checklist
 * **Step 5**: Requested Feedback:
+    * Keep an eye out for Labels added by reviewers (ex.
+"On Hold", "Needs Design", etc.)
     * Code Review topics:
         * CSS Best Practices (ie: LESS variables)
         * JavaScript / Angular Best Practices
         * Maintainability of the Code Base
         * JavaScript Documentation
         * Test Coverage validation
-    * Keep an eye out for Labels added by reviewers (ex.
-"On Hold", "Needs Design", etc.)
     * Create an issue for non-requested feedback & tag with type
         * Types: visual design, architecture, feature request, etc.
         * i.e. topics outside of the scope of the PR should be left for later.
 If a component already has design sign-off, the PR is not the place to question the design or ask for design changes